 Thereafter all visitors to the blog are bucketed into a variation.
 They are equally divided between the version 1 with red button, version 2 without Name field and the original popup.
 A/B testing feature of Popup by Supsystic measures the number of visitors who saw each version of the popup and the number of visitors who subscribed.

-Once enough visitors have run through the test, using the Statistics, we can see the results of A/B test – on the graphs, you have the ability to observe the increase of subscribers, also it allows you to know as a percentage of how many people subscribed to each of popups or shared on different social networks.
+Once enough visitors have run through the test, using the Statistics, we can see the results of A/B test in WordPress Popup plugin – on the graphs, you have the ability to observe the increase of subscribers, also it allows you to know as a percentage of how many people subscribed to each of popups or shared on different social networks.

 On the graph you can see that approximately with the same number of views of all popups, the number of subscribers is much higher in test versions than the original popup.
 Especially well observed the growth of subscribers in version 2 of popup.